DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/README.md

 # REQUIREMENTS, SPECIFICATIONS, AND VERIFICATION
 - System must process and react in real time (no longer than 100ms)
 - Must withstand normal industrial conditions
-- If current part is correct, then gripper will hold
+- If inspected part is correct, then gripper will hold
-- If current part is incorrect, an alarm will be triggered
+- If inspected part is incorrect, an alarm will be triggered
-- The system will only be trained to detect 2 parts for the sake of the project, but more can be added
+- The system will only be trained to detect 2 parts for the sake of the project, but more can be added in the future
-- The expected and final results will be compared to determine if the system detects successfully
+- The expected and measured results will be compared to determine if the system is successfully detecting parts

 # SELECTED HARDWARE, API, AND TOOLS
 - ACS712 current sensor (2x)